zachcristol/How-To-Git/README.md

 ###Adding and committing
 1. Change directory into the repository.
 2. Change or add files.
-3. Type "git add ." : this adds untracked files to staging directory.
+3. Type 'git add .' : this adds untracked files to staging directory.
-4. Type "git commit -m "<message here>" " : this commits the changes and leaves a message.
+4. Type 'git commit -m "<message here>" ' : this commits the changes and leaves a message.
   (Or to do 4 and 5 in the same step, do commit -a -m"")
 5. Type "git push" : this will publish the changes on Github